 * * *

-Emily Friesen is an Interpretation Assistant working in Exhibition Design and writes for her own blog, Exhibits Etcetera (emilymfriesen.wordpress.com).
-She completed her Master’s degree in Museum Studies from the University of Leicester in 2018, and has previously worked in Visitor Services, Education, and Collections Management in Vancouver.
-Follow her on Twitter @EmilyMarisa__ and Instagram @EmilyMarisa__
+Emily Friesen researches, develops, and writes content for museums, historic sites, parks, and science centers at an exhibition design consultancy.
+Currently based in Vancouver, Canada, she completed her Master’s degree in Museum Studies from the University of Leicester in 2018, and has previously worked as a museum tour guide, an education programme facilitator, and in collections management.
+Find her on Twitter @EmilyMarisa__ and Instagram @EmilyMarisa__